 I just love this argument because those that say it just have to blame someone for the problem.
 “They” are not killing the industry of photography.
 It isn’t that simple.
 There are a number of factors that have created an environment of a more competitive photography industry.
 To name just a few; inexpensive cameras (starting with the Kodak Brownie which was introduced in 1900), digital photography, the internet, cost reduction strategies.
 The marketplace has changed.
 In 1982 the Commodore 64 personal computer was introduced at the price of $595 ($1,461 in today’s money).
 The Commodore 64 had impressive specs:

 |Graphics||VIC-II (320 × 200, 16 colors, sprites, raster interrupt)|

 Today, you can get a computer for less than $200 you can get a computer with 32,000 times the memory not counting the advances in graphics, computing power, etc. The computer market has changed.

 There are a lot of things that are “killing” the industry, or more correctly changing the industry.

 You have to cover your costs and make a profit

-There may be many people like me.
+There are many people like me.
 I have another source of income that pays my bills.
 I can live on that source of income.
 I run my photography as a supplement to that income.
-So if I only make $7 an hour that is $7 an hour I didn't have before and I like photography more than "flipping burgers".
+So if I only make $7 an hour that is $7 an hour I didn’t have before and I like photography more than “flipping burgers”.
 (Note: I do make more than $7 an hour doing my photography.
 I chose that number because that is near or below the mandated U.S. minimum wage).

 You can do crap and still be a profitable business